March 3rd, Year P-132.

 Despite his earlier hesitation, he said this one with utmost confidence and certainty.

 Michelle won’t hurt anyone directly, sure.
 But that doesn’t mean she can’t be dangerous in some other way.

 What do you know that I don’t, Richter?

 My gaze bore into his.
 His eyes and the rest of his body language told me he earnestly believed his missing sister wouldn’t hurt anyone, but he also didn’t seem quite sure about how dangerous she could be.
 He had definitely lied to me about his intentions to stay here, at his job.

 He’s going to leave to find her, I realized, Before whatever dangerous thing she could do happens.
 But why wouldn’t he do so as part of the Royal Guard?
 Does he think it’s something only he can do alone, or is there a reason besides that why he doesn’t want anyone else involved?

 I closed my eyes and broke my stare.

-“The Royal Family cares deeply about this matter,” I said, standing from my chair in his office and extending my right arm to shake his hand, “Rest assured, we understand if you need anything from us in this trying time.
+“The Royal Family cares deeply about this matter,” I said, opening my eyes, standing from my chair in his office and extending my right arm to shake his hand, “Rest assured, we understand if you need anything from us in this trying time.
 We can also check on your brother, Michael, if you’d like-”

 Richter flinched at that.
 “That won’t be necessary.” he said, hastily shaking my hand.